Kylian Mbappé’s representative says legal action ‘will be taken’ against Swedish media over rape allegations

 Swedish prosecutors announced Tuesday that a criminal report had been submitted to the police following media reports about a suspected rape in Stockholm on Thursday.

-Prosecutors said that they could not provide any further details when contacted by CNN.

-The 25-year-old called these reports “FAKE NEWS” in a post on X, formerly Twitter, in response to a similar story posted by French outlet RMC Sport.
+The 25-year-old Mbappé called the media reports “FAKE NEWS” in a post on X, formerly known as Twitter, in response to a similar story posted by French outlet RMC Sport.
 RMC Sport later deleted its original social media post.

 “A new slanderous rumor is starting to set the web ablaze, originating from the Swedish media AFTONBLADET and EXPRESSEN,” Mbappé’s representative told CNN on Tuesday through a public relations firm.